MattSegal/cjob/README.md

 This tool is built for people who are doing scientific computing or machine learning and want quickly get their code running on a big server using Amazon Web Services (AWS).

-It is a Python-based command-line tool for running jobs on temporary [AWS EC2](https://aws.amazon.com/ec2/) instances (which are Linux computers in the cloud).
+It is a Python-based command-line tool for running code on temporary [AWS EC2](https://aws.amazon.com/ec2/) instances (which are Linux computers in the cloud).

 In general, when running a job this tool will:

 - Create a new EC2 instance for you (ie. a Linux server)
-- Run your Python code on the instance
+- Run your code on the instance
 - Destroy the EC2 instance

 That's basically it.
 The cost of using an EC2 instance is proportional to the amount of time that it is running.
-This tool seeks to minimize this time by only running an instance when it's necessary.
+This tool seeks to minimize this time by only running an instance for the shortest amount of time possible.

 ## Helpful Tools

 This tool can be combined with:

-- [Fabric](http://www.fabfile.org/) to help you run scripts on the server; and
+- [Fabric](http://www.fabfile.org/) to help you run code on the server; and
 - [Packer](https://www.packer.io/) to help you set up the server more quickly

 See the tutorials (below) for how to use these tools (cjob, Fabric, Packer) together.